- Route: Rockies

 I ride for Uri, my other saba who lost his battle to lung cancer when I was 3 years old.
 My mother sometimes tells me about how much he suffered during his last few months of life.
 However, despite the pain, my saba always lit up whenever he got to hold me or one of my siblings.
 Losing both of my grandfathers to cancer fuels my desire to educate others about prevention and to take action within the resilient cancer community.

 I ride for all of those who can’t because I appreciate that my body is healthy.
-I am grateful for things that I occasionally take for granted, such as my ability to move, breathe, and feel on my own, which will allow me to bike 4000 miles to Alaska.
+I am grateful for things that I occasionally take for granted, such as my ability to move, breathe, and feel on my own, which will allow me to bike 4000 miles.
 I ride to expand knowledge, honor cancer patients, give them hope, and to one day overpower the disease that has affected so many, one pedal stroke at a time.

 Please send rider dedications to firstname.lastname@example.org and I will be sure to include them in my journey.